 There were three Jamaicans in the top 10 picks of the first round in the 2014 Major League Soccer (MLS) SuperDraft last week: Andre Blake, Andre Lewis and Damion Lowe…

 If that isn’t enough, Andre Blake was selected as the first pick of the SuperDraft by the Philadelphia Union.
 He became the first goalkeeper to be top overall choice in the Draft.
 All three of these guys were born and bred in Jamaica and are ready to take American football by storm.
-We run the rule over each one of them…
+I run the rule over each one of them…

 Andre Blake – 23 – Goalkeeper – Philadelphia Union

 Andre Blake stands on stage, Philadelphia scarf wrapped around him, hands in pockets and engulfed in a dream bubble.
 He’s just been announced the very first pick of the SuperDraft.
 That in itself is an incredible achievement.
 But to be the first goalkeeper to do so is even more incredible.
 Asked he it feels to be named the first overall pick, Blake sighs before replying: “I mean words can’t explain right now how I’m feeling.
 First of all I want to say I’m a firm believer of God so I just want to say thanks to God right now.
 Thanks to MLS and Generation Adidas for believing in me and giving me the opportunity.”
 His words are humble and heartfelt.
 This is clearly an affable guy whose own hard graft and faith has propelled him to where he is now.
 You can’t help but admire.